crypticCaroline/puppyplaymates/README.md

 [GitHub Repo](https://github.com/crypticCaroline/puppy-playmates)

 ***

 ## About
 Welcome to Puppyplaymates, a webapp to help dogs find love!
 This is a Python Flask app using MongoDB, cloudinary and Flask Mail to produce a social media style application.

 PuppyPlaymates currently brings users together and allows them to get in contact with the pups they love!
 The application lets the users create a profile that allows them to add their dogs’ details, add photos, let other users know when the next walk with their dog is happening, add comments both public and private and add likes on other profiles.
-The site offers the additional functionality, reset passwords, change passwords, reporting other users, contact us, editing and deleting comments, backend validation, profanity checking and birthday checking.
+The site offers the additional functionality; reset passwords, change passwords, reporting other users, contact us, editing and deleting comments, backend validation, profanity checking and birthday checking.
 Please look at the [features](#features) section for a more detailed description.
 The application has a lot of room for growth and a list of future features to implement.

 ## Index – Table of Contents